canary-for-cognition/multimodal-dl-framework/classifier/README.md

 }
 ```

-### Cross validation
+### Cross val

-These parameters define how the cross validation should be performed and whether or not to reload preexisting data.
+These parameters define how the cross val should be performed and whether or not to reload preexisting data.

 #### Description of the parameters